XRPLF/xrpl-dev-portal/content/tutorial-gateway-guide.md

 ### Requirements for Sending to RCL ###

-There are several prerequisites that ACME must meet in order for this to happen:
+There are several prerequisites that ACME must meet for this to happen:

 - ACME sets aside money that is issued in the Ripple Consensus Ledger.
 ACME can query the RCL to see who holds its issuances at any time.
 There are several ways ACME may do this:
     - ACME may create a Ripple Consensus Ledger collateral account in ACME's system of record.
     - ACME can store the funds allocated to Ripple in a separate bank account.
     - If ACME is a cryptocurrency exchange, ACME can create a separate wallet to hold the funds allocated to Ripple, as publicly-verifiable proof to customers that the gateway is solvent.
 - ACME must control an address in the Ripple Consensus Ledger.
 Ripple's best practices recommend using a separate issuing address and operational address.
 See [Issuing and Operational Addresses](concept-issuing-and-operational-addresses.html) for details.
-    - ACME must enable the [DefaultRipple Flag](#defaultripple) on its issuing address in order for customers to send and receive its issuances.
+    - ACME must enable the [DefaultRipple Flag](#defaultripple) on its issuing address for customers to send and receive its issuances.
 - Alice must create an accounting relationship (trust line) from her Ripple address to ACME's issuing address.
 She can do this from any Ripple client application as long as she knows ACME's issuing address.
     - ACME should publicize its issuing address on its website where customers can find it.
 It can also use [ripple.txt](#rippletxt) to publish the issuing address to automated systems.
 - ACME must create a user interface for Alice to send funds from ACME into Ripple.
-    - In order to do this, ACME needs to know Alice's Ripple address.
+    - ACME needs to know Alice's Ripple address.
 ACME can have Alice input her Ripple addresss as part of the interface, or ACME can require Alice to input and verify her Ripple address in advance.

 See [Sending Payments to Customers](#sending-payments-to-customers) for an example of how to send payments into Ripple.